 It’s tempting to go to your local auto parts store to buy some cheap window tint and do the job yourself.
 After all, it’s easy to get a roll of tint for as little as $10.
 If you are short on cash, it’s understandable that you would take this route, but is it the best option?
 While it might seem ideal upfront, you may not be happy with the results and the tint may not last, so these are factors to consider.

 Putting on a DIY tint kit still requires some special tools and a small level of expertise.
 It’s helpful if you have detailed vehicles in the past.
-Additionally, you will be responsible for making sure what you apply is legal in your state, where a professional shop would have already known this information.
+Additionally, you will be responsible for making sure what you apply is legal in your state, whereas a professional shop would have already known this information.
 There’s also the chance that your tint job is going to look terrible when you are done, with bubbling and imperfections that make your vehicle’s appearance worse in the end.